 Like I mentioned earlier, you can start a service-based business almost overnight and then in the background, work to transform that into either an agency or SaaS.

-Another way to set up a profitable business fast, is to actually start by offering 1-on-1 coaching & advising.
+Another way to set up a profitable business fast is to start by offering 1-on-1 coaching & advising.
 Then, once you have built out an offer and validated that, you know that there’s a demand in the market for this and you know that you could turn a profit if you scale out the offer, then you can transform that into a group coaching model.
 And once you have built out the offer, built out all the IP inside of your program and tweaked it according to the feedback you’ve gotten from the group coaching clients, then you can turn it into a self-service course.
-That’s actually how I built my courses nowadays.
+That’s actually how I build my courses nowadays.

 If you haven’t heard of my course Data Creatives & Co. – that’s exactly how I started that course.